 The garage door opener unit itself needs to be able to detect when the door is fully opened or fully closed so it can stop the motor.
 To do this, my unit has a very simple, ingenious, and adjustable mechanism.
 Through a series of nylon gears, the movement of the door causes a grounded carriage (connected to the gray wire) at the front of the machine to traverse the space between two separate +5V (yellow and brown wire) contacts.

 So the potential measured between the yellow and gray wires is 0 when the door is fully open and +5V when not fully open.
 The potential between the brown and gray wires is 0 when the door is fully closed and +5V when the door not fully closed.
-So with these three contacts, and the two inputs on the Shelly Uni, we can know when the door is fully open, when it is fully closed and when it is neither.
+So with these three contacts, and the two inputs on the device, we can know when the door is fully open, when it is fully closed and when it is neither.

-All that was left was to wire it up and find a place for the Shelly Uni to live.
+All that was left was to wire it up and find a place for the device to live.
 I wasn’t sure about packing it all into the metal garage door casing.
 In hindsight, I probably could have managed it and it would have looked nicer.
 But I wound up drilling a hole in the case and routing the cables through a rubber grommet on top.

 Door state information appears in this very tiny blue indicator in the UI.